You can submit your records online (preferred), by email or on paper (if you must)

 2. Spreadsheet & Email

-If you have many records to submit, you can put these into a Microsoft Excel spreadsheet and email it to the relevant Dragonfly Recorder.
+If you have many records to submit, you can put these into a Microsoft Excel spreadsheet and email it to the relevant County Dragonfly Recorder.
 Alternatively, records can be exported from various wildlife recording programs in spreadsheet or CSV file format.
-Please request the latest BDS DRN-format spreadsheet template by email from your VCR or the Records Officer.
+Please request our latest BDS Recording Scheme spreadsheet template by email from your CDR or the Records Officer.

 *** Please do not use the default iRecord upload spreadsheet template 'general-records.csv'.
 This does not have the DRN-specific fields.
 Using it causes important data to be lost. ***